eu-digital-identity-wallet/eudi-doc-attestation-rulebooks/template/attestation-rulebook-template.md

 ### 2.1 Introduction

-Briefly introduce the design choice made for this attestation type.
+Briefly introduce the overall design and purpose of the specific attestation type defined by this Rulebook, including key decisions regarding its attributes and legal categorization.

 According to Annex V point a) and  Annex VII point a) of the [European Digital Identity Regulation] an indication, at least in a form suitable for automated processing, that the attestation